-In January 2015, the Board also granted Mr. Homeister non-qualified stock options to purchase 150,000 shares of the Company's common stock pursuant to the Company's Omnibus Plan.
-The stock options will be exercisable at 100% of the fair market value of the Company's common stock on the date of the grant, will vest in equal installments over a five year period beginning on January 1, 2016 and will expire seven years from the date of the grant.
+In January 2015, in connection with his promotion to Chief Executive Officer, the Board granted Mr. Homeister non-qualified stock options to purchase 150,000 shares of the Company's common stock pursuant to the Omnibus Plan.
+The stock options are exercisable at 100% of the fair market value of the Company's common stock on the effective date of grant, will vest in equal installments over a five-year period beginning on January 2, 2016, and expire seven years from the date of the grant.